 Many of the nutraceutical products used in a detox plan are actually ingredients called phytochemicals, which appear to be found in higher concentrations in organic compared to non-organic produce.
 In fact, the more stressful the natural environment of these plants, the higher the phytochemical concentration appears to be.
 (Most commercial varieties of produce are grown in ideal conditions that do not stimulate phytochemical production.)
 Phytochemicals, such as flavonoids and carotenoids, contain potent tissue healing and anti-inflammatory capacity, including through anti-oxidant mechanisms believed to slow down aging, heal radiation damage from the sun or even cell phones, and modulate cancer-causing genes in our DNA.
 These nutrients are active for only a short period of time in the fruit, vegetable, or herb, and lose much of their healing capacity with processing or time (e.g. while sitting on a truck for many miles).

-Effective detoxification for the prevention of illness requires a more individualized approach than the standardized options available at health stores.
 People with serious health concerns who are considering a detoxification plan should be guided by a medical professional such as a medical or naturopathic doctor.
-Other supportive health professionals who can also really make a difference in the effectiveness of your plan include Building Biologists who identify sources of toxin exposure in your home or work place, or counsellors, meditation instructors, or other persons qualified to support you in an exploration of emotional connections to physical health.
+Other supportive health professionals who can also really make a difference in the effectiveness of your plan include Building Biologists who identify sources of toxin exposure in your home or work place, holistic nutritionists, or counsellors, meditation instructors, and other persons qualified to support you in an exploration of emotional connections to physical health.